A note on no-hair properties of static black holes in four and higher dimensional spacetimes with cosmological constant: Introduction

 The main purpose of this paper is to analyze no-hair properties of static black holes in four and higher dimensional Einstein gravity with cosmological constant.
 For asymptotically locally flat case, we show a no-hair theorem and also a no-short-hair theorem, generalizing to higher-dimensions Pena-Sudarsky's no-hair theorem~\cite{Pena:1997cy} and Nunez-Quevedo-Sudarsky's no-short hair theorem~\cite{Nunez:1996xv}.
 For positive cosmological constant case, we discuss conditions for hairy static black holes to exist in terms of the energy density of matter fields evaluated at the black hole horizon and the cosmological horizon.
 For asymptotically AdS case, we study conditions for hairy black holes by generalizing to higher-dimensions Sudarsky-Gonzalez' theorem~\cite{Sudarsky:2002mk}.

 The outline of this paper is as follows.
 In the next section, we summarize our geometric ansatz and basic requirements for matter fields.
 In Sec.~\ref{sec:3}, we present our main theorems and their proofs.
 Section~\ref{sec:4} is devoted to summary and discussions.
+In Appendix~A, we examine the energy conditions of a one-parameter family of asymptotically flat, static, spherically symmetric metrics.
+In Appendix~B, we consider the relation between the no-short hair condition and the photon-sphere.